Azure/azure-powershell/src/Orbital/docs/Az.Orbital.md

 ## Az.Orbital Cmdlets
 ### [Get-AzOrbitalAvailableGroundStation](Get-AzOrbitalAvailableGroundStation.md)
-Gets the specified  available ground station
+Gets the specified available ground station.

 ### [Get-AzOrbitalAvailableSpacecraftContact](Get-AzOrbitalAvailableSpacecraftContact.md)
-Return list of available contacts
+Returns list of available contacts.
+A contact is available if the spacecraft is visible from the ground station for more than the minimum viable contact duration provided in the contact profile.

 ### [Get-AzOrbitalContactProfile](Get-AzOrbitalContactProfile.md)
-Gets the specified contact Profile in a specified resource group
+Gets the specified contact Profile in a specified resource group.

 ### [Get-AzOrbitalSpacecraft](Get-AzOrbitalSpacecraft.md)
-Gets the specified spacecraft in a specified resource group
+Gets the specified spacecraft in a specified resource group.

 ### [Get-AzOrbitalSpacecraftContact](Get-AzOrbitalSpacecraftContact.md)
-Gets the specified contact in a specified resource group
+Gets the specified contact in a specified resource group.

 ### [New-AzOrbitalContactProfile](New-AzOrbitalContactProfile.md)
-Creates or updates a contact profile
+Creates or updates a contact profile.

 ### [New-AzOrbitalContactProfileLinkChannelObject](New-AzOrbitalContactProfileLinkChannelObject.md)
 Create an in-memory object for ContactProfileLinkChannel.